eurekar/automateBoringstuffPython/misc/README.md

 # Misc
-These are files that are examples throughout the book and help you to learn by creating them step-by-step.
+These are files that are either short examples throughout the book or supporting files (i.e. text) that are used in conjunction with chapter project and practice files.